 • USB rechargeable – should last a couple of months

-• No hard-wiring required so fits in minutes
+• No hard-wiring so fits in a couple of minutes

 • Magnetic retaining dish secure off road